 Polishing the moon is from a poem by Eihei Dogen, founder of Soto Zen.
 To me the phrase connotes love in action: the work of helping things be their best selves.
 In the largest sense, of course, things are perfectly themselves — the moon needs no polish.
 Even if it did, how would we accomplish this quixotic mission?
 Like a curve approaching infinitely closer to a line without crossing it, our ideals are defined by their impossibility.
 Yet our efforts toward them determine the shape of our lives.

-My intention as a zen minister and writer is to inspire people to live their fullest and best selves.
+My intention as a zen minister and writer is to inspire people to live their fullest and best lives.
 Our last moments aren’t the time to realize what matters most to us; this moment is.
-In classes and counseling, I use zen, psychology, and literature to spark thought and dialogue.
-My ambition isn’t to provide one-size-fits-all answers, but to create spaces for the endangered arts of reflection and conversation to wreak their unpredictable magic.
+In discussion groups and individual counseling, I use zen, psychology, and literature to spark thought and dialogue.
+My ambition isn’t to provide one-size-fits-all answers, but to create havens for the endangered arts of reflection and conversation to wreak their unpredictable magic.

 Jokei Molly Delight Whitehead